Why images aren't loading in your Matomo heatmap (and how to fix it)

 Self-host or proxy through your own domain

 The cleanest answer for almost everyone, same as it is for fonts.
-Same-origin sidesteps the entire problem because the Matomo renderer fetches the image from your domain with the same access rules as the original page.
-An nginx proxy is two lines:
+Same-origin sidesteps the whole problem, because the image then loads from your domain under the same rules as the page itself.
+A minimal nginx proxy:

 nginx